 That’s it!
 Cool, right?

 Together, these ingredients make the most perfect combination.
 They are soft and chewy and contain tonnes of benefits.
-These cookies are:
+These vegan peanut butter cookies are:

 - Naturally sweetened

 And if you have allergies to nuts, check out the substitutions below to make 3 ingredient allergy-friendly vegan cookies!

 The Allergy-friendly Option

 - Sub peanut butter for sunflower seed butter in equal amounts

 - Sub ground almonds for ground oatmeal (gluten-free if necessary) in equal amounts

 Feel free to experiment with other flours too and let me know your results!